Higgs boson production at $\mu^+ \mu^+$ colliders: gamma - and Z -mediated W boson fusion process at mu+mu+ colliders

 The leading-logarithm formula of Eq.~\eqref{eq:Leading_Log_Approximation} with the $Z$-boson factor in Eq.~\eqref{eq:z-contribution} is depicted as lines without data points (solid and dashed lines for $P_{\mu^+} = +0.8$ and $P_{\mu^+} = 0$, respectively), and seems to overestimate the cross sections by a factor of two to three even at $\sqrt s \sim 10$~TeV.
 This discrepancy stems largely from the sub-leading logarithmic terms ignored in Eq.~\eqref{eq:Leading_Log_Approximation}.
 These originate partly from the low-$s$ behavior of the partonic cross section $\sigma_{\gamma W} (s)$ near the threshold, which effectively shifts $s_{\rm min}$ to a larger value; and partly from the terms dropped after convolution of the partonic cross section with the parton distribution functions.
 However, we have confirmed that including the sub-leading terms brings down the cross section, and gives numerically consistent results compared with the ones obtained from MadGraph, even for $\sqrt s \sim \mathcal{O}(1)$~TeV.
 Therefore, while the sub-leading logarithms give noticeable corrections at $O(10)$~TeV energies, we can thus confirm the parametric $(\log s)^3$ behavior.

 We furthermore overlaid the cross section of the leading-order $W$ boson fusion process at $\mu^+ \mu^-$ colliders, where we do not assume beam polarizations.
 We see that at energies of $10$~TeV or above, the cross section of the higher-order process with polarized beams becomes about half as large as the leading one at $\mu^+ \mu^-$ colliders.
-See also Tab.~\ref{tab:cross_section_results_comparison}, where we list the cross sections for representative collider energies.
-Therefore, the disadvantage due to missing $W$ boson fusion at the leading order is remedied at the next-to-leading order at $\sim 10$~TeV energies.
+Therefore, the disadvantage due to missing $W$ boson fusion at the leading order is remedied by the higher-order process at $\sim 10$~TeV energies.
 Importantly, this large contribution to Higgs production is also present for $\mu^+ \mu^-$ and $e^+ e^-$ colliders.
-This will thus add a new significant process at any such lepton collider.
+This will thus add a new significant process at any such lepton colliders.

-Lastly, we also show in Fig.~\ref{fig:HPR-cross_section_results} the cross section of $Z$ boson fusion at $\mu^+ \mu^+$ colliders for $P_{\mu^+} = +0.8$ and $P_{\mu^+} = 0$.
-We see that the cross section of the sub-leading $W$ boson fusion process becomes larger than for the leading $Z$ boson fusion beyond a few TeV.
+Lastly, we show in Fig.~\ref{fig:HPR-cross_section_results} the cross section of $Z$ boson fusion at $\mu^+ \mu^+$ colliders for $P_{\mu^+} = +0.8$ and $P_{\mu^+} = 0$.
+We see that the cross section of the higher-order $W$ boson fusion process becomes larger than that of the leading $Z$ boson fusion beyond a few TeV.